-- requirements applicable to private garages. - 31.
-Cemetery: A place for the interment of the dead, but not dead animals. - 32.
-Church: A building whose primary purpose is the regular assembly for religious worship and which is maintained and controlled by a religious body organized to sustain public worship, together with all accessory buildings and uses customarily associated with such primary purpose. - 33.
-Clinic: A place where health care professionals furnish physical or mental health care to persons on an outpatient basis. - 34.
-Club: An organization of persons for special purposes or for the promulgation of sports, arts, science, literature, politics, or similar activities, but not operated for profit and open only to members and not the general public. - 35.
-Co-location: The use by two or more wireless communication providers and/or two or more antennas on a common structure, tower, or building. - 36.
-Commercial Vehicle: A motor vehicle and/or trailer licensed as a commercial vehicle. - 37.
-Common Use Riparian Lot: Property which abuts a lake or a navigable tributary which provides lake access to owners or occupants of nearby property which does not abut the lake. - 38.
-Comprehensive Plan: A comprehensive, long-range plan intended to guide the growth and development of a community, Township, or region, and one that includes analysis, recommendations, and proposals for the community's population, economy, housing, transportation, community facilities, and land use. - 39.
+- 37. Church: A building whose primary purpose is the regular assembly for religious worship and which is maintained and controlled by a religious body organized to sustain public worship, together with all accessory buildings and uses customarily associated with such primary purpose. - 38.
+Clinic: A place where health care professionals furnish physical or mental health care to persons on an outpatient basis. - 39.
+Club: An organization of persons for special purposes or for the promulgation of sports, arts, science, literature, politics, or similar activities, but not operated for profit and open only to members and not the general public. - 40.
+Co-location: The use by two or more wireless communication providers and/or two or more antennas on a common structure, tower, or building. - 41.
+Commercial Vehicle: A motor vehicle and/or trailer licensed as a commercial vehicle. - 42.
+Common Use Riparian Lot: Property which abuts a lake or a navigable tributary which provides lake access to owners or occupants of nearby property which does not abut the lake. - 43.
+Comprehensive Plan: A comprehensive, long-range plan intended to guide the growth and development of a community, Township, or region, and one that includes analysis, recommendations, and proposals for the community's population, economy, housing, transportation, community facilities, and land use. - 44.
 Conditional Use Permit: A permit issued by the Zoning Board to a person or persons intending to undertake the operation of a land use upon land, or within a structure or building, specifically identified in the affected Zoning District under Conditional Uses.
-Conditional uses possess unique characteristics and are found to be not injurious to the health, safety, convenience, and general welfare of the Township's inhabitants.
-(See Article IX.) - 40.
-Contiguous Property: Any portion of an individual's lot or property which can be identified as one parcel, including those properties in the same ownership which would otherwise be touching except for a public right-of-way or easement running through them.
-Property which is joined at a common point is not considered contiguous property. - 41.
-Contractor Storage Yard: An area intended for the temporary or long-term
+Conditional uses possess unique characteristics and are found to be not injurious to the health, safety, convenience, and general welfare of the Township's inhabitants. - 45.
+Condominium: Multiple unit structure(s) having individual ownership of the units and joint ownership of the accompanying land and usually having special covenants. - 46.
+Condominium Unit: As applied to land usage, means that portion of a condominium project designed and intended for separate ownership and use, as described in the master deed, and for the purpose of this Ordinance shall be interpreted as a lot.